Hotmoka/hotmoka/tutorial/Takamaka.md

 > investors.stream().forEach(investor -> investor.receive(eachInvestorGets));
 > ```

-As this example shows, Takamaka allows generic types, as it is normal since Java 5: we have written `StorageList<PayableContract>`.
+As this example shows, Takamaka allows generic types, as it is possible since Java 5: we have written `StorageList<PayableContract>`.
+We refer to the JavaDoc of `StorageList` for a list of its methods.
+They include methods adding elements to both ends of the list, accessing and removing elements, for iterating on a list and for building an array with the elements in a list.

 ## A Note on Re-entrancy <a name="a-note-on-re-entrancy"></a>